 - Revolving Accounts - Any credit cards and lines of credit.

-- Installment Accounts - Any loans not related to real estate, such as car or education loans.
+- Installment Accounts - Any loans not related to real estate purchases, such as car or education loans.

 - Other Accounts - Any miscellaneous accounts that don't fall into the other categories.

 - Collection Accounts - Any accounts that have been sent to collections.

 Your credit summary will also summarize the number of accounts you have open, closed, in public records, and the number of inquiries made against your credit within the past two years.